- Gasoline Chain Saw,

 - Pouch for carrying tools included

 Please see the picture I posted for details.
 Having said that, there are a couple things I want to point out:

 1. The box says it is a 3.0 HP chain saw while the listing and manual states a 2.6 HP engine

 2. The instructions state it is compatible with an 18", 20" and 22" bar.
 However, the box states 18" and 20"

 I have asked that question in the section above, because I don't have the answers to them at the time of this review.
-I figured others might want to know, so I hope the manufacturer answers the question for all to see.
+I figured others might want to know.

 BACKGROUND FOR MY PURCHASE:

 I've used strictly Stihl chain saws for cutting trees in the past.
 I currently have 2 that I use around the house and on 450 acres.
 I'm not a logger or farmer by profession, but I've used them enough to know my way around a chain saw.

 AFTER YOU RECEIVE THE CHAIN SAW: